 At the village, Peter meets a number of colorful characters.
 The hunter Serafin Federspiel, a former university student who saw his family massacred by the french.
 He’s the lone dissenter (“Germans shouldn’t be fighting Germans!) in the village when everyone wants to take up arms against Bavaria .
 There’s the innkeeper Christian Lergetpohrer and his niece Notburga, who ends up being Peter’s housekeeper.
 And there is the local parish priest Father Archangelus, who urges the local populace to fight for the true faith against the foreign invaders.
 Early in the novel, Peter falls in love with the mysterious Julia, a woman held in awe by most of the village.
 To list all the interesting figures in this novel would take a score card, it’s best for the reader to discover them on their own.

 Peter Storck takes up residence in his Uncle Martin’s house which is filled with curiosities in the study and guns in the basement.
-Martin Storck had been an officer in the Austrian Imperial Army before resigning after striking a french nobleman.
-Disgraced, he cursed the emperor and retired to the mountains.
+Martin Storck had been an officer in the Austrian Imperial Army before he resigned after he struck a french nobleman.
+Disgraced, Uncle Martin cursed the emperor and retired to the mountains.
 Peter soon learns that the local people believe the old officer perished when he tried to spy on the “fire-spirits”, mysterious lights which appear in the mountains during the equinoxes.
-Legend had it the lights are the products of condemned souls who are released twice a year from hell to cool themselves in the glacier.
+Legend has it the lights are condemned souls who are released twice a year from hell to cool themselves in the glacier.
 If anyone encounters them, the interloper will be dashed on the rocks below.
-Peter is even shown the strange lights descending the mountains through the safe distance of a telescope.
+Peter is shown the strange lights descending the mountains through the safe distance of a telescope.

 Soon, Peter becomes involved with the hunter Serafin in a plan to discover the true nature of the lights.
 Are they smugglers sneaking down the mountains?
 Actual demonic creatures?
 Or something else?
 Survival of an ancient pagan cult is hinted at throughout the novel, but only resolved in the final chapters.